 Grading and Attendance Policies

-It is the students professional responsibility to approach the professor in a timely fashion for guidance in improving their academic performance.
+It is the student's professional responsibility to approach the professor in a timely fashion for guidance in improving his or her academic performance.

-Your are required to achieve at least a "C" in the courses listed below:
+You are required to achieve at least a "C" in the following courses:

 - BIOL 129 4 credits